lewishowles/components/src/components/navigation/app-pagination/app-pagination.md

     - type: `number`
     - The total number of items in the list

-A display of the current items being shown, giving the user a milestone to help their mental model.
+A display of the current items being shown, giving the user an indication of where they are in the list.

 ## Props